cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

 ```

 ## Convergence

 Let's estimate the distance between $r_k$ and the underlying number $r$.
 To do this, we start by estimating the difference between adjacent convergents.
-By definition, it is given by the following formula
+By definition, it is given with the following formula

 $$\frac{p_k}{q_k} - \frac{p_{k-1}}{q_{k-1}} = \frac{p_k q_{k-1} - p_{k-1} q_k}{q_k q_{k-1}}.$$